hathach/mynewt-tinyusb-example/README.md

 - [Nordic nRF52840 Development Kit (aka pca10056)](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK)

+## Examples

+There are several ready-to-build target examples, following is build instructions

-### Nordic nRF52840DK PCA10056
+### Bootloader

-Build and load bootloader
+Each board needs to have an bootloader if not previously loaded.
+This only needs to do once.

 ```
 $ newt build pca10056-boot
 $ newt load pca10056-boot
 ```

-Now we can build tinyusb example, create image and load it

-#### CDC MSC HID composite example
+#### CDC MSC Composite

-This example enumerated as composite device with CDC, MSC and HID
+This example enumerated as composite device with CDC, MSC

 ```
 $ newt build pca10056-cdc_msc